El Chanfle 2

-El Chanfle 2, also known as El Chanfle II or El Chanfle Segundo, is a 1982 Mexican comedy film written and directed by Roberto Gómez Bolaños.
+El Chanfle 2, also known as El Chanfle II or El Chanfle Segundo, is a 1982 Mexican comedy film, produced, written, directed and starring Roberto Gómez Bolaños.
 It is the sequel to his previous film El Chanfle, starring the regular cast of Chespirito, with some absences, such as Carlos Villagrán, who previously decided not to work with Gómez Bolaños for personal reasons, leaving his two TV shows in 1979, El Chavo del Ocho and El Chapulín Colorado.
 Also absent from the film is Ramón Valdés who was managing health problems at the time.
 The plot revolves around a humble prop player from a football team who accidentally gets entangled in a diamond smuggling operation.
 The film was released on January 14, 1982.

 Plot

 At the end of the first film, Chanfle is named coach of the children's forces of Club America.
 At the beginning of the second film, El Chanfle is seen performing this activity.
 As the eighth symposium of the club was approaching Sr. Matute has the honor of telling the news to all his staff, the Chanfle is so excited about the idea that Sr. Matute tells him that Tere, El Chanfle's wife, and Theresa, her baby, can also go at no cost.
 Sr. Matute, president of the club already had a new secretary: the cashier from Viana, who was recommended by El Chanfle, since Diana left the job for an extremely embarrassing and engaging issue that prevented her from remaining in the job: She stole money from the club for a need.
 Despite this, it was with a man who had the reputation of lending and having a lot of money to lend him the money he owed.
 But the man to whom Diana asked for the money, had not made his fortune in an honest way, as he was a smuggler.
 When Diana tells the "boss" that she can't pay him what he owes her, he says yes.
 All he had to do was "work".